mmolinar/til/firsts_steps.md

 ## New project

+Install Ruby version desired
+`rbenv install 2.7.1`

+Use this version
+`rbenv shell 2.7.1`

 Install gem bundler to be able to install gems.
 `gem install bundler`

-Install rails
-`gem install rails`

-Install all gems needed from the project (or cloned project) and run:
+Install rails and all gems needed for the project (or cloned project) `gem install rails`

+Update Gemfile.lock with:
 `bundle install`

 Then create a database and migrate said database.